-2 Review of 1,561 buy-sell reviews by Principal Financial Group (1/01/2014 to 1/31/2018).
+&lt;sup>2 Review of 1,485 buy-sell agreements by Principal Financial Group (1/01/2011 to 1/31/2017).

 Know the value of your business

 Determining the value of your business is the starting point and an integral part of the planning process.
 There are many different methods to value a business, but there's no one method that's always appropriate.
 At the end of the day, the "fair market value" of a business is the amount agreed upon by a willing buyer and a willing seller.
 Neither party is under any compulsion to buy or sell, and both must have reasonable knowledge of all the relevant facts.
 This is a common definition used for valuing a business, but we'll try to add a little more clarity to it below.